While we were all sleeping ... Cleveland picked up and moved away to other cities.

 My main interest in this man, was, of course, that I hoped to take in more Cleveland history.
 But French was not nearly as enamored in the city during it's heyday as he was when it was vanishing before his eyes.

-He'd the place, in fact, by the onset of World War II, choosing instead New York City and Hollywood, hoping to write that novel, that play, or anything of significance.
-However, he much preferred to writing, and unlike man, couldn't do both.
+He'd leave the place, in fact, by the onset of World War II, choosing instead New York City and Hollywood, hoping to write that novel, that play, or anything of significance.
+However, he much preferred socializing to writing, and unlike some, he seem to accomplish do both.

 French wanted to be like his close companions, Cole Porter and his wife Linda, philanthropist Leonard Hanna (whose gift of stock in the fledgling "Internal Business Machines" enabled the columnist to live in a manner he preferred) or the man who might honestly be described as his life partner, nightclub pianist Roger Stearns, but the best he could manage was to write about them, and how beautiful it was to live a life of opulent gaeity.

 Much of his work involved being in Not-Cleveland, traveling to report on the conditions in Post-War Europe, and somehow managing to share only the company of seriously wealthy people for whom the war had been some kind of thankfully well rid-of inconvenience.